flutnet/samples/FlutnetAnimals/README.md

 # Flutnet - Animals app

 A simple app developed using [Flutnet](https://www.flutnet.com) that show a list of animals.
-The main part of this project is to show the new important feature of Flutnet, that now allow [PlatformData](https://www.flutnet.com/Documentation/Introduction/Platform-Services-Data-Events) object to support **hineritance**.
+The main part of this project is to show the new important feature of Flutnet, that now allow [PlatformData](https://www.flutnet.com/Documentation/Introduction/Platform-Services-Data-Events) object to support **inheritance**.

 <img src="github_assets/sketch.png" width="700" style="background-color:white; padding:10px;">